 - Class and subject teachers do their training in Norssi as part of their pedagogical studies for a teacher career.

-- Norssi provides in-service training for Finnish and foreign teachers and takes part in Finland University projects arranging in-service training abroad as well.
+- Norssi provides in-service training for Finnish and foreign teachers and takes part in University and Faculty projects arranging in-service training abroad as well.

 - Turku International School is an intergrated part of Turun normaalikoulu operating mostly in the same building.